contao/docs-archive/manual/en/01-installation/installing-contao.md

 created automatically.

 First of all, before running this command, you must [install Composer][7].
 It consists of a single file named `composer.phar`.
-This file must be in the same place where is the target folder.
+This file need to be located where you run the command.

 During the installation in your command-line interface, you must assign a value to a number of parameters: